ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 Monitor screens are the opposite of paper.
 Paper doesn't emit light; it merely reflects part of the light that hits it.
 Screens, on the other hand, are black, but they do emit light on their own.
-With paper we start with white light and *subtract* the frequencies we don't want; with a screen we start with no light, and *add* the frequencies we want.
+With paper we start with white light and *subtract* the wavelengths we don't want; with a screen we start with no light, and *add* the wavelengths we want.

 It turns out different primary colors are necessary for this.
 Most colors can be created by adding different amounts of red, green and blue to a black surface;